 My payment has been processed; does this mean that the course will definitely go ahead?

 Due to the high number of applications that we receive for summer programmes, we process payment upon receipt.
-In the unlikely case that the course is cancelled by Trinity Laban we will issue a full refund.
+In the event that the summer school is cancelled by Trinity Laban, we will issue a full refund.
 Trinity Laban reserves the right to cancel the course due to low course uptake.

 What should I bring?

 As well as your instrument(s), suitable clothing and footwear for playing all day and occasional movement, we suggest you bring a flask or plastic bottle for water.
 Drinking fountains are also located around King Charles Court.
 You are welcome to bring a handheld recording device if you wish to record some sessions, and a notebook and pen will be useful for anything you would want to jot down.

 No, food is not included but can be purchased at a number of shops and restaurants in the local area (available for independent trips if you have written permission).
 Participants are welcome to bring their own food to the building too.
 If you wish to eat your own food: there is space in the café and courtyard.
 In the Participant Information Pack, we will provide you with more information on options nearby.